Sen. Maria Cantwell faces 28 primary challengers, including Republican Susan Hutchison

 Swank, a 28-year veteran of the Seattle Police Department who currently commands the night watch, cites illegal immigration as a top concern.

-While Swank said he follows the policies of the city while at work, he doesn’t personally agree with Seattle’s status as a “sanctuary city” that resists aiding federal immigration authorities.
+While Swank said he follows the policies of the city when at work, he doesn’t personally agree with Seattle’s status as a “sanctuary city” that resists aiding federal immigration authorities.

 “The truth is Democrats want the illegals here to be given amnesty because they know that most of the illegals will vote for them,” Swank says on his campaign website.